 - Have You Purchased Your Travel Insurance Yet?
 You never know what could go wrong during a trip to Mexico.
 Possibilities include getting sick, a flight gets canceled, earthquakes (San Cristobal is in an active tectonic area), lost baggage, your phone falls in the water, your camera goes missing, etc. Travel insurance will have you covered, so that you don’t incur the high cost of these unfortunate possibilities.
 We never roam around Mexico without travel insurance.
 We use and have been happy with World Nomads, with what we’ve found to have the best price and coverage combination.
 Enter the dates for your trip to get a quick estimate.

 - Where To Next?
-Check Out Our Other Mexico Travel Guides: If you found this San Cristobal de las Casas travel guide to be helpful, you may also like our guides to Merida and Oaxaca.
+Check Out Our Other Mexico Travel Guides: If you found this San Cristobal de las Casas travel guide to be helpful, you may also like our guides to these other awesome travel destinations in Mexico:

 Best Things To Do in San Cristobal de las Casas?